About the U.S. Department of Defense (U.S. DoD)

 There are a number of factors that make Canadian businesses especially well-positioned to sell to the U.S DoD, not least of which is the Canada-U.S. Defence Production Sharing Agreement (DPSA), which gives Canadian companies almost full access to U.S. military procurement opportunities.

-In effect, the DPSA levels the playing field by waiving the Buy America Act and putting Canadian firms on equal footing with those based in the U.S. In addition, Canadian firms enjoy duty-free entry of their supplies and do not normally require export permits, which can quicken the process significantly.
+In effect, the DPSA levels the playing field by waiving the Buy America Act and treating Canadian firms as domestic sources of supply, enabling Canadians to compete on equal footing with those based in the U.S. In addition, Canadian firms enjoy duty-free entry of their supplies and do not normally require export permits, which can quicken the process significantly.

 Selling to the U.S. DoD is a powerful way for Canadian companies of all types and sizes to elevate their business.
-Learn how to take advantage of this huge opportunity with CCC’s step-by-step guide: Selling to the U.S. Military.
-Discover the unique advantages Canadian firms enjoy and how CCC can help you win U.S. DoD contracts.
+Learn how to take advantage of this huge opportunity with CCC’s step-by-step guide.

 Once the right opportunity to bid on is found, the CCC can serve as an ally in levelling the playing field by: